johnalison/obsidian-notes/Journal/25 March 2025 Tuesday.md

 - Cosmology
 - AGI
 - Big Picture Math
-- Going to Mars
+- Long-term sustainability (eg: Going to Mars)
 - Policy to Maximize Sustainable growth

 ## [[CMU HGC MAC Meeting 25 March 2025]]

 Got the shipping crate !

 # [[Guy Berry 2025]]
 - Prep
 - https://chatgpt.com/share/67e2f6d4-372c-8000-b034-872e4283be9a

 # HGC Management Meeting
-- [ ] Need to start filling in the slide template (2 weeks)
+- [>>] Need to start filling in the slide template (2 weeks)
+- Give the percentage change in labor
 - Reference to the docDB area for BoE ...
 Have not produced a BCR b/c the estimate is close ... impact ...
 Strong confidence complete with in projected budget.
 - L2 is only LoE
+- [ ] Update the docs

 Starting to upgrade 2d plots...

+Home..
+Pick up H

 Will interview James tomorrow at 3pm.